-Q. Can you send me equipment for free if I take the $0.00 up-front option?
+Q. Can you send me equipment for free?

-No. Previously I did, but many people wasted my time and did not dedicate any time to play, and didn’t even bother to return the equipment I paid for.
+No. Previously we did, but many people wasted our time and did not dedicate any time to play, and didn’t even bother to return the equipment we paid for.
 This is despite such players promising they wouldn’t do this.
-So now if you take the $0.00 up-front option, you must purchase your own equipment.
+So now everyone in this program must purchase their own equipment.

-Q. Is it possible I buy all the equipment then never get a fair chance at using the Hybrid?
+Q. Is it possible I buy all the equipment then rarely or even never play?

 Q. What gets installed on the phone?